Locust Vs Cicada: Similarities And Differences

 Read more

-Cicadas prefer wooded and forested areas with abundant trees to support their life cycle.
-They are commonly found in temperate and tropical regions, particularly in North America and parts of Asia.
+They are also commonly found in temperate and tropical regions, particularly in North America and parts of Asia.

 Read more